runlaizeng/data-512-final-project-1/README.md

 # 2015 US Mortality Data: Risk Factors for Suicide

 ## Abstract
 The value of life is priceless.
 However, each year, more than 40,000 people die by suicide in United States.
-Suicide is a major public health concern and is the 10th leading cause of death in the US.
+Suicide is a "major public health concern" and is "the 10th leading cause of death in the US".<sup>1</sup>

 Luckily, suicide is preventable.
 Knowing risk factors for suicide can help prevent suicide.
-Risk factors for suicide are those characteristics associated with suicide, characteristics that make it more likely that individuals will consider, attempt, or die by suicide.
-They might not be direct causes.
+Risk factors for suicide are those "characteristics associated with suicide", characteristics that make it more likely that individuals will consider, attempt, or die by suicide.
+"They might not be direct causes".<sup>2</sup>

 This project explored single factor such as sex, age, marital status and the intersecting combination of them to see are those characteristics associated with suicide.